 - Young trees need 50 litres of water each week during the summer – that’s 5 standard watering cans, or 25 empty 2l drinks bottles!
 Get your neighbours to help, and you’ll have it done in no time.

 - If the tree has a watering pipe, pour half of the water down the pipe and the other half on ground around the tree trunk.
 If the tree has a watering bag, simply fill that.
+There is a small slit near the top as the bag is double lined, it will gradually release the water giving the soil time to soak it all up.

 - Get into a regular habit – we remind people on our social media channels to water trees on #WateringWednesday, but you could give your nearby tree a daily watering can full Monday to Friday instead, or do it all at the weekend – as long as it gets a good long drink.